Each year on April 28th, National Superhero Day honors superheroes, both real and fictional.

 - One of Thor’s powers is “All-Tongue”, the ability to speak and have anybody understand him.

 - Daredevil can hear people talking through a soundproof wall, and can recognize a heartbeat from 20 feet away.
 He can also tell if someone is lying based on changes to their heartbeat.

 - There are over 50 Iron Man suits, some designed to go to the depths of the oceans, others to take on the Avengers, with one having a backup of Tony Stark’s mind, allowing it to function in the event Tony Stark is rendered incapacitated.

-- The word brainiac comes from the 1950s Superman villain of the same name and was quickly brought into the modern-day vernacular.
+- The word brainiac comes from the 1950s Superman villain of the same name, and was quickly brought into modern day vernacular.

 - Superman once had his mind controlled by a villain named Sleez who convinced him to record a sex tape with Barda, Mr. Miracle’s wife!